Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

-Finally we consider the well-known modes of a sign-changing DW in the mass $\msem$.
-They are fragile to intervalley scattering (Fig.~\ref{fig:3}c),\cite{Semenoff08} but here we are able to quantify the effect.
-Treating a sharp DW as a perturbation to ideal graphene (Appendix B), we find that intervalley scattering at second order opens a gap of size $2\frac{2\msem^2}{3t}$ in the DW modes, which matches very well the tight-binding results, Fig.~\ref{fig:3}d.
+{Second, we consider intervalley scattering.
+Within the energy resolution of our tight-binding model, the gapless DW modes persist even for a sharp DW profile, see Fig.~\ref{fig:1}d (compare to continuum result in Fig.~\ref{fig:1}b).
+This is however a consequence of the fact that SOC is a weak intervalley scatterer, so although the atomically sharp armchair DW has large intervalley scattering Fourier amplitudes, these are suppressed by a geometric scattering prefactor of the SOC.
+We confirmed that the valley-Zeeman DW modes can be gapped by adding strong enough atomic-scale impurities, as expected, so that this robustness is only parametrical.
+Let us compare this behavior to the well-known valley-polarized modes for a sign-changing DW of Dirac mass $\msem$, which are known to be sensitive to intervalley scattering\cite{Semenoff08}.
+We are able to quantify the effect.
+Treating a sharp DW as a perturbation to ideal graphene (see details in Appendix~\ref{app:mass}), we find that intervalley scattering at second order of perturbation opens a gap of size $2\frac{2\msem^2}{3t}$ in the DW modes, which matches very well the tight-binding results, Fig.~\ref{fig:app2}a,b.
 Our perturbative approach is applicable only if $\msem<t$, which translates to the gapped DW modes still remaining inside the bulkgap.
-Interestingly, even a small smoothing of the DW profile, e.g., to a width of few lattice constants $l\sim2a$, drastically reduces, e.g., by an order of magnitude, the intervalley effect at second order and the gap in the modes (see Appendix B).
+Interestingly, even a small smoothing of the DW profile drastically reduces this intervalley scattering effect, e.g., a DW profile with width of a few lattice constants $l\sim2a$ reduces the gap in the modes by an order of magnitude, see Fig.~\ref{fig:app2}c.}